-Spoiler alert 🚨🚨, you aren't going to get an exact price here.
+Spoiler alert 🚨🚨, you aren't going to get an exact price here (although TruPath is transparent about its recruiting fees).
 The reason being - agencies have different fee structures.
 And, the market is always changing.
 But, you will learn what goes into pricing.
 In addition, this pricing topic is reserved for direct placement job searches.
 Contract recruitment pricing is structured differently.
 CLICK HERE to learn about the difference between the two.
 In general, the direct placement fee range is 22-33% of a candidate's first year annual salary.
 Let's talk about how that is determined.

 Top 5 factors that go into direct placement pricing: